aussig/BGS-Tally/tests/README.md

 ### Others

 Other folders may be created by the plugin for saving data.
 These are in `/tests` to avoid overwriting or corrupting files in the main plugin directory.

+## Tips and Tricks

+### Mock HTTP Requests

+By default these are mocked and return nothing.
+This can be changed in any of the following ways:

+1. Initializing the harness object with `live_requests=True`, good for an entire suite of tests
+1. Adding the decorator `@pytest.mark.live_requests` to a test function, good for a single test
+1. Calling `set_requests_mode(True)` on the harness, good for changing the mode partway through a test